Burning Regulations and Permits

 April 1 to April 30, and November 1 to November 30 only.

-Burn pile must be kept to a maximum of 3 feet (1m) wide and maximum 3 feet (1m) high.
+Burn pile must be kept to a maximum of 3 feet (1m) wide and maximum 3 feet (1m) high and must be hand fed.

 Burn pile must be located a minimum of 15 feet (5m) from any structures or combustibles.